semiologic/sem-author-image/readme.txt

 = 4.0 =

 - WP_Widget class
-- Add the author's bio after the image
+- Allow to add the author's bio after the image
+- Allow to add a link to the author's posts on the image
 - Localization
 - Code enhancements and optimizations